pbrdmn/brd.mn/src/articles/mentors/index.md

 I was wondering at his lack of confidence, and struggling with my anxiety of perfectionism and fear of failure.

 We spent a bit of time working through psychological safety after that.

-Describing some of the behaviours he's used to encourage people to share their ideas within team settings, such as ensuring everyone had an opportunity to contribute and being the last to speak.
+He describe some of the behaviours he's used to encourage people to share their ideas within team settings.
+He would ensure everyone had an opportunity to contribute to a discussion.
+He would give each person room to speak and be heard.
+He would be the last to speak.

+This gave room for everyone's opinion to be heard and discussed, rather than have people holding back if they thought they might be disagreeing with what the boss had said.

 ---